Packing your mom purse for outdoor adventure

 I recommend you go out and find yourself an appropriate mom purse: I love my bag.
 It’s strap crosses my chest and the bag sits comfortably against my bag.
 Like this one or this one.
 These can be very comfortable to wear.
 Mine has a pocket for water (or bear spray) and I feel fine wearing it into the woods, to the grocery store, and out for dinner.

-Next, dump your current diaper bag and purse out on the floor.
+Dump the contents of your current diaper bag and purse out on the floor.

-Lastly, take a good few minutes to look at everything else you’ve been carrying around.
+Take a good few minutes to look at everything else you’ve been carrying around.
 When was the last time an item was used?
 How big or heavy is it?
 Is it important or necessary?

 all the items found in a mom purse, diaper, sunglasses, keys, emergency kit, shopping bag, wallet, snacks, baby wipes.